aimms/documentation/forecasting/simple-linear-regression.rst

 Observations and Estimates
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``AimmsForecasting`` library uses as input data observations for the independent variable and the dependent variable.
+The ``Forecasting`` library uses as input data observations for the independent variable and the dependent variable.
 It provides estimates for the coefficients of the simple linear regression line.